Modafinil: Overdose

 An overdose of modafinil can lead to a range of symptoms and complications.
-Psychiatric symptoms may include psychosis, mania, hallucinations, and suicidal ideation, which can occur even in individuals without a history of mental illness and may persist after discontinuation of the drug.
-Neurological complications, such as seizures, tremors, dystonia, and dyskinesia, may arise from modafinil's interaction with various neurotransmitter systems.
+Psychiatric symptoms may include psychosis, mania, hallucinations, and suicidal ideation, which can occur even in individuals without a history of mental illness and may persist after discontinuation of modafinil.
+Neurological complications, such as seizures, tremors, dystonia (involuntary muscle contractions), and dyskinesia (uncontrolled movements), may arise from modafinil's interaction with various neurotransmitter systems.

-Allergic reactions such as rash, angioedema, anaphylaxis, and Stevens–Johnson syndrome may rarely be triggered by an immunological response to modafinil or its metabolites.
-Cardiovascular complications like hypertension, tachycardia, chest pain, and arrhythmias may also be observed due to modafinil's sympathomimetic action.
+Allergic reactions such as rash, angioedema (swelling beneath the skin), anaphylaxis (a severe whole-body allergic reaction), and Stevens–Johnson syndrome (a serious skin and mucous membrane disorder) may rarely be triggered by an immunological response to modafinil or its metabolites.
+Cardiovascular complications like hypertension, tachycardia (rapid heart rate), chest pain, and arrhythmias may also occur because modafinil stimulates the sympathetic nervous system.

 In animal studies, the median lethal dose (LD_{50}) of modafinil varies among species and depends on the route of administration.
 In mice and rats, the LD_{50} is approximately 1250 mg/kg if administered via an injection, but the oral LD_{50} for rats is 3400 mg/kg.
 The LD_{50} value for humans have not been established.
-Human clinical trials have involved total daily doses up to 1200 mg/day for 7–21 days.
+Human clinical trials have involved total daily doses up to 1200 mg/day for 7 days.
 Acute one-time total overdoses up to 4500 mg have not been life-threatening but resulted in symptoms like agitation, insomnia, tremor, palpitations, and gastrointestinal disturbances.

 The management of modafinil overdose involves supportive care, monitoring of vital signs, and treatment of specific complications.
-In cases of recent consumption, activated charcoal, gastric lavage, or hemodialysis may be used.
+In cases of recent consumption, activated charcoal, gastric lavage (stomach pumping), or hemodialysis (blood filtering) may be used.
 There is no specific antidote for modafinil overdose.
 The main way to deal with modafinil overdose is supportive care, which includes sedating the patient and stabilizing their blood pressure, and muscle activity in case of manifestations such as agitation or tremor.

 Interactions

-Some of the drugs that frequently interact with modafinil include aripiprazole (an antipsychotic), amphetamine (including its enantiomers and salts; stimulants), aspirin, and others.
+Some of the drugs that frequently interact with modafinil include aripiprazole (an antipsychotic), amphetamine (including its enantiomers and salts; stimulants), and others.

-Modafinil is a weak to moderate inducer of CYP3A4 and a weak inhibitor of CYP2C19, enzymes of the cytochrome P450 group of enzymes.
+Modafinil is a weak to moderate inducer of CYP3A4 and a weak inhibitor of CYP2C19, enzymes of the cytochrome P450 system.
 Modafinil also induces or inhibits other cytochrome P450 enzymes.
 One in vitro study predicts that modafinil may induce the cytochrome P450 enzymes CYP1A2, CYP3A4, and CYP2B6, as well as may inhibit CYP2C9 and CYP2C19.
-However, other in-vitro studies find no significant inhibition of CYP2C9.
+However, other in-vitro work has shown no significant inhibition of CYP2C9.
 Modafinil may induce P-glycoprotein, which may affect drugs transported by P-glycoprotein, such as digoxin.

-It was clinically found that modafinil affects pharmacodynamics of drugs which are metabolized by CYP3A4 and other enzymes of the cytochrome P450 family so that interactions of modafinil with these drugs were observed in real people, rather than being predicted in a lab setting.
-For instance, it was observed that induction of CYP3A4 by modafinil affects metabolism of the following medications and endogenous substances: